Chapter Summary: How to behave in the home and in the church so that spouses will come to God and believers be happy.

 -

 Abuse in a marriage is no justification for divorce.
-In fact, good conduct and submissiveness in the face of such mistreatment are how the abusive party will have the best chance of being saved.
+In fact, good conduct and submissiveness in the face of such mistreatment are how the abusive party will have the best chance of repenting and being saved.

 -